 - 2021 0.87 (4.5% increase)

-- 2022 0.94 (7.6% increase)
+- 2022 0.90 (3.9% increase)

-- 2023 0.86 (9.5% decrease)
+- 2023 0.86 (5.0% decrease)

-What about REAL inflation?
+What about robust and unexpected inflation?

 A simple stock and bond approach would not have been able to deliver a solid 4.5%’ish spend rate and keep up with inflation in periods of excess and lasting inflation.
 To protect your retirement from REAL inflation you would need to add some dedicated inflation fighters.
 You might consider a 10% allocation.

 Most retirees are not prepared for rampant inflation or stagflation.
-They guess those events can’t happen, or they are not aware that stock markets are not a reliable hedge.
+They guess those events can’t happen, or they are not aware that stock markets are not a reliable near-term hedge.

 Why use the Vanguard retirement one ticket – VRIF?